HajimeTaira/InLoc_demo/README.md

 This toolkit provides scalable indoor visual localization (InLoc) demo on InLoc dataset.
 Please send bug reports and suggestions to <htaira@ok.ctrl.titech.ac.jp>, <torii@sc.e.titech.ac.jp> .

+2019.5.1 Update.
+We open an online evaluation tool for visual localization on the InLoc dataset (<https://www.visuallocalization.net/>).
+The tool accepts the localization results in text format.
+Please use `` functions/utils/ImgList2text.m `` in this repository to convert .mat result file to the proper text format.

 ## Installation

 * Install dependencies